 What if I don’t have a computer or internet access at home?

-Please let your instructor know immediately so that together we can figure out how to ensure you are able to continue your studies as we temporarily move to remote instruction.
+Please let your instructor know immediately so that together we can figure out how to ensure you are able to continue your studies as many classes move to online (synchronous or asynchronous) instruction.
 We are committed to each and every student receiving their education.
 Alameda County Libraries also have laptops and free Wi-Fi that students can use while in the library.
 More information is available here.
 They also have Wi-Fi hotspots that can be checked out and taken home for up to 21 days.
 Additional information can be found here.
 You can also apply for a COVID-19 Emergency Grant here.